pwcremin/RNSync/README.md

 The below example exposes your credentials on every device, and the database must already exist, but it is fine for testing the package.

-To avoid exposing credentials for the remote system on each device, create a web service to authenticate users and set up databases for client devices.
+To avoid exposing credentials create a web service to authenticate users and set up databases for client devices.
 This web service needs to:

 - Handle sign in/sign up for users.
 - Create a new remote database for a new user.